 - Energy: 400kcal/meal

 - Macros: 40C/42P/18F

 I believe that Hol Food is currently the best Canadian meal replacement shake you can have.

 Hol Food is currently manufactured in Toronto.
 They have been around for a while; but they limit their trade to North America.

 Furthermore, they only produce a single powder meal replacement in two flavours: Chocolate and Vanilla.
-Each offers 400kcal per serving, which 45% come from carbs, 36% from protein and 19% from fats.
+Each offers 400kcal per serving, of which 45% comes from carbs, 36% from protein, and 19% from fats.